 Gather two forms of photo identification.
 The most important part of cashing a third party check without a personal account is proving you are the person whose name is written on the check.
-To do this, the bank will ask for at least two forms of picture identification.
-This will typically include your driver's license or state ID card in addition to a passport, military ID or a credit or debit card with your picture on it.
+To do this, the bank or check cashing place will usually ask for at least two forms of picture identification.
+This will typically include your driver's license or state ID card in addition to a passport, military ID as well as a credit or debit card with your picture on it.

 Visit a local branch of the bank that the check is drawn on.
 The name of the bank is usually printed in the lower left-hand portion of the check.
 You will have a better chance of cashing the check if you go directly to a branch office; the teller will be able to look up the account and make sure the funds are available before cashing the check.